be9904/be9904.github.io/_posts/2023-08-25-liminal-space.md

 **3. Animating**

 Because there were no skeletons identical or even similar to this coin character, I manually adjusted each animation frame by frame.
-At the time, I had limited knowledge of character rigging, so this task was quite tedious.
+At the time, I had limited knowledge of character animation, so this task was quite tedious.
 However, I later realized that this process can be simplified by retargeting a humanoid skeleton to this custom one and exporting animations from the retargeted skeleton.
 Here's what the animations look like.

 <p align="center">
   <img src="/assets/img/2023-08-25-liminal-space/walk.png" width="60%" height="60%">